manninenaj/HALO_lidar_toolbox/README.md

 calculateHALOwindShearProduct('site',[YYYMMDD YYYYMMDD],'windproduct','typeof')

 The vector wind shear can be calculated with using either 1) vad or 2) dbs (depending on what is available):
 1) 'windproduct' and 'typeof' are 'windvad' and 'eleNN', respectively with NN being the elevation angle in degrees (e.g. 'ele75' or 'ele09')
-2) 'windproduct' and 'typeof' are 'windbs' and 'Nbeams', respectively with N specifying the number of dbs beams (e.g. '3beams')
+2) 'windproduct' and 'typeof' are 'windbs' and 'Nbeams', respectively with N specifying the number of dbs beams (e.g.
+'3beams')

-The function calculates vector wind shear ()in temporal resolution(s) based on what is/are available in the vertical velocity statistics product, and writes the results into a netcdf file.
+The function calculates vector wind shear (Manual on Low-Level Wind Shear, ICAO, 2005; https://www.skybrary.aero /bookshelf/books/2194.pdf) in temporal resolution(s) based on what is/are available in the vertical velocity statistics product, and writes the results into a netcdf file.

 ### 5) Calculate vertical velocity statistics

 calculateHALOwStatsProduct('site',[YYYMMDD YYYYMMDD])

-By default, the function calculates the following quantitites from vertically pointing measurements at 3 and 60 min resolutions:
+By default, the function calculates the following quantitites from vertically pointing measurements at 3 and 60 min resolutions.
+The statistics which are unbiased by random noise and sample size are calculated as given by Rimoldini, (2014, doi:10.1016/j.ascom.2014.02.001), and standard errors are estimated with a bootstrap method described by Kleiner et al. (2014, doi:10.1111/rssb.12050).
-- radial velocity mean, std. deviation, variance, skewness and kurtosis with respective standard errors
+- unbiased mean, std. dev., variance, skewness, and kurtosis of radial velocity with their respective standard errors
-- attenuated backscatter coefficient mean and variance with respective standard errors
+- unbiased mean and variance of attenuated backscatter coefficient with their respective standard errors
-- signal (SNR+1) mean and variance with respective standard errors
+- unbiased mean and variance mean and variance of signal (SNR+1) with their respective standard errors
-- instrumental precision mean and variance
+- mean and variance of radial velocity and signal instrumental precision (Pearson et al., 2009)

 ### 6) calculateHALOverticalTKEproduct

 calculateHALOverticalTKEproduct('site',[YYYMMDD YYYYMMDD],'windproduct','typeof')

 The dissipation rate of turbulent kinetic energy (TKE) can be calculated with using either 1) vad or 2) dbs wind product (depending on what is available):
-1) 'windproduct' and 'typeof' are 'windvad' and 'eleNN', respectively with NN being the elevation angle in degrees (e.g. 'ele75' or 'ele09')
+1) 'windproduct' and 'typeof' are 'windvad' and 'eleNN', respectively, with NN being the elevation angle in degrees (e.g. 'ele75' or 'ele09')
-2) 'windproduct' and 'typeof' are 'windbs' and 'Nbeams', respectively with N specifying the number of dbs beams (e.g. '3beams')
+2) 'windproduct' and 'typeof' are 'windbs' and 'Nbeams', respectively with N specifying the number of dbs beams (e.g.
+'3beams')

-The function calculates the dissipation rate of turbulent kinetic energy directly from vertical velocity variance (O'Connor et al 2010) with temporal resolution the vertical velocity statistics product is provided, and writes the results into a netcdf file.
+The function calculates the dissipation rate of turbulent kinetic energy directly from vertical velocity variance (O'Connor et al., 2010, doi:10.1175/2010JTECHA1455.1) with temporal resolution the vertical velocity statistics product is provided, and writes the results into a netcdf file.

 ### 7) calculateHALOcloudProduct